enghwa/ecommerce-shopfront-on-aws/4_TestingFailover/README.md

 function and you should still be able to view and order books.

 To confirm everything went as expected, go to your Bookstore application (`https://arc30901.multi-region.xyz/books`) and order a book again.
 You should see your application indicates Singapore region.
 (Singapore flag icon at top left hand corner).
-In Singapore's DynamoDB console, you will also see that the `Orders` table has a new record with `aws:rep:updateregion` set to `ap-southeast-1`, indicating that this transaction originated from Singapore.
+In Singapore's DynamoDB console, you will also see that the `Orders` table has a new record.

 ### Troubleshooting Common Issues
 It is possible that your Operating system AND browser are caching the old DNS entries, hence your failover will have problem (eg: `403 error` in your browser as you purchase books.).